 Inbound marketing is a great strategy to use to help you structure and deliver successful digital marketing.
-It starts with developing your target personas, your key target candidates and your core client persona types.
-This helps you to understand who your ideal candidates and clients are and how you can cater your content to help them.
+It starts with developing your key target candidates and your core client persona types.
+This will help you to understand who your ideal candidates and clients are and how you can cater your content to help them.

 By creating engaging, relevant, and helpful content that’s targeted specifically towards your audience, you’ll not only attract visitors to your website but also help turn those visitors into valuable clients and candidates that are perfect for your agency.